 A. Introduction

-4. The Guidelines on Prevention and Mitigation of International Investment Disputes (the “Guidelines”) set out various strategies and measures that may be adopted by States to avoid, prevent and mitigate investment disputes involving foreign investors.
+4. The Guidelines on Prevention and Mitigation of International Investment Disputes (the “Guidelines”) set out various strategies and measures that may be adopted by States to prevent and mitigate investment disputes involving foreign investors.
 “International investment disputes” refer to a wide range of disputes between a foreign investor and a State or any constituent subdivision of a State or any agency of a State arising out of a treaty providing for the protection of investments or investors, legislation governing foreign investments or an investment contract (referred to collectively as “investment instruments”).

 5. Dispute prevention refers to the handling of a grievance of a foreign investor before it devolves into a disagreement framed in legal terms.
+As such, it includes the handling of grievances, which may be expressed as disagreements in non-legal terms, for example, through media coverage or other informal complaints.
 A disagreement is usually framed in legal terms when the investor expresses its intent to seek recourse to arbitration or litigation.
 This is when dispute mitigation begins, which may also involve amicable settlement including through mediation.
-Dispute mitigation ends when the investor formally seeks recourse to arbitration or litigation, escalating the dispute into a “legal” dispute.
-This is typically when dispute management starts.
+If the dispute is not settled and the investor escalates the disagreement into a “legal” dispute by formally seeking recourse to arbitration or litigation, dispute mitigation gives way to dispute management.
 The Guidelines focus on the dispute prevention and mitigation phase.

 Comments